turbot/steampipe-plugin-aws/docs/tables/aws_resource_policy_analysis.md

 Principals are organized by the table and returned in their own columns.

-The table will sort statement IDs into three different categories, public for statements that grant public access, shared and private for shared and private access respectively.
+The table will sort statement SIDs into three different categories, public for statements that grant public access, shared and private for shared and private access respectively.

 The table will also give the access level of Functions at each access level.
 This is can be either none or all of the following values: